EuniceOlorunshola/MachineLearning_Homework1/README.md

 # MachineLearning Course Homework 1
-As a grad student last year , worked individually to complete this assignment
+As a grad student took this course last year worked individually to complete this assignment.

 # Instructions on Assignment
 Write a Python script that calculates approximations of an image using Singular Value Decomposition.
 The input image is available at